Does Adultery Affect Divorce in NY?

 Adultery and Property Division

-In New York, the court can consider “egregious behavior” by a spouse when determining property division.
+Generally, grounds for divorce will not impact how marital property is divided.
+But there is one notable exception to this rule.
+In New York, the court can consider "egregious behavior" by a spouse when determining divorce-related property division.
 Under the law, adultery alone is not egregious.
-However, when a spouse commits adultery and utilizes marital assets to engage in the affair, that fulfills the litmus test of egregious.
-If marital funds are used to enable the affair or are given to the affair partner, adultery becomes an issue in property division.
-Examples of spending that fall into this category include:
+However, when a spouse commits adultery and utilizes marital assets to engage in the affair, that fulfills the litmus test of egregiousness.
+In other words, if marital funds were used to enable the affair or are given to the affair partner, adultery becomes an issue in property division.

 • Hotel costs for meeting the partner